Sound effects and recordings of various surfaces, textures, objects and elements – soft, hard, organic, wooden, stone, metallic and lots more

 75 Short elements

-Designed Ice features creatively designed field recordings to create both exciting ice sound effects and evolving textures, that combine the natural sounds of ice with otherworldly and experimental digital post-processing.
+Designed Ice features 47 creative ice sound effects, designed field recordings and evolving textures, that combine the natural sounds of ice with otherworldly and experimental digital post-processing.
+The sounds range from heavily designed to basic elements.

 10 Source Recordings

-Designed Mecha is all about exploring the inner and outer working mechanisms of an at times slightly malfunctioning mecha and its environment.
-It features various kinds of mecha / robot sound effects, ambiences, mechanism and servo sounds, impacts, and glitches.
+Designed Mecha features 47 cinematic mecha / robot sound effects, ambiences, mechanism and servo sounds, impacts, and glitches.
+It is about exploring the inner and outer working mechanisms of an at times slightly malfunctioning mecha and its environment.

 47 24bit / 96kHz WAV files / Meta-tagged

-Designed Plastic is about the sounds that everyday plastic items can make, when magnified and experimented with through layering, morphing and spectral shifting.
-It features special sound effects, evolving textures, glitches and more.
+Designed Plastic features 146 creative plastic sound effects, evolving textures, glitches and more.
+It is about the sounds that everyday plastic items can make, when magnified and experimented with through layering, morphing and spectral shifting.

 Recorded with a Sennheiser MKH416 through Studio Projects VTB1 tube preamp.